Jumpstart Your Healthcare Career Today

 Up to 30 days for the SRNA state test.
 The national exams for EKG, Phlebotomy, and CCMA are instant.

 SRNA: You will need to decide where it is you would like to take your state exam.
 KCTCS handles the exams for Kentucky.
 They have several locations.
 We can help you find a location close to you if you need assistance.
-Once you decide where you would like to go, we will send a roster to your exam site to confirm your course completion.
-You will then have to contact your test site to pay the fee for the test.
+We will take payment in person or over the phone, for the total of the state test ($125), and then get your scheduled at your preferred testing location.

 EKG/Phlebotomy/CCMA: Contact us and we will set you up to take your exam in our school.
 It is taken online and proctored by our faculty.